overte-org/overte-builder/README.md

 * Ubuntu 22.10 (codename Kinetic Kudu, can use system Qt)
 * Ubuntu 23.04 (codename Lunar Lobster, can use system Qt)
 * Ubuntu 23.10 (codename Mantic Minotaur, can use system Qt)
+* Ubuntu 24.04 (codename Noble Numbat, can use system Qt)

 * OpenSuSE Tumbleweed
 * Rocky Linux (can use system Qt, but additional repositories are needed)